 The American often shows her religious nature on the court while playing or during acceptance speeches, and according to her where she said she admits to praying.
 “All the time I pray during matches, but she doesn’t ask for divine intervention”.
 “I don’t pray to win” the American also said her spiritual life has protected her from the negative side of fame and success.

 Novak Djokovic – (Serbia, Serbian Orthodox Christian)

-Surprisingly the Serbian broke the duopoly of both the Swiss and the Spaniard at the highest level of tennis and went on to ruffle shoulders with the best tennis stars, with quite a number of titles to show for even as it stands with his form the Serbia looks like a player that might dominant the scene for long should Nadal and Federer retire.
+Surprisingly the Serbian broke the duopoly of both the Swiss and the Spaniard at the highest level of tennis and went on to ruffle shoulders with the best tennis stars, with quite a number of titles to show for even as it stands with his form Serbia looks like a player that might dominate the scene for long should Nadal and Federer retire.

 Djokovic will no doubt be remembered as one of the greatest tennis stars to ever grace the court, but the question you would ask as a fan of the Serbian is that what religion does he practice as a superstar?
 The Australian Open Champion previously described himself as an “Orthodox Christian” but a less religious person than a person of faith”.

 Novak may not be religious in his dressing or utterances as a Christian, but he so much has belief in his faith and that has been evident in his matches on the court, where he carries a wooden cross at all times on the court.

 Romania Simona Halep who has a girl next door look is no doubt one of the likable tennis stars who has often proved herself as one of the best in the tennis world with her consistent performances in the Slams and WTA Tours.